 What does the future hold now?
 Do I or the rest of my family forget about the four relatives now that one hundred years have passed since the end of the Great War?
 Well, no. Even though I didn’t know, what they did for our country, our neighbours, their bravery will not be forgotten.
 But it takes places like this, school lessons, to keep the subject alive.
 To make sure future generations don’t make the same mistakes.
 Will this be my last visit to the cemeteries in Higher France?
 No, because I hope in years to come I will take my little explorer, Amelie to these places.
 To teach her the events of what happened in both wars.
 To show her the graves and memorials and explain to her what our family and other people did back then.
 It takes educating.
 And then I hope she will have the will, the sense that if she ever had children, to pass on the knowledge and do the same thing what I did.
 Back in 2011 it was great that my folks and I got to go round, exploring, fact-finding, it was a bit weird doing grave hunting in another country but we had something in common.
 Now I hope it will be the same with Amelie.

 As my mother does more family tree research, who knows, their maybe more names cropping up to do with the events of both world wars.
 Hopefully there isn’t but we do come from a huge family.
 Regarding this blog post, I wrote this with all my heart, a lot of research went into this, miles driven and was a massive history lesson to me.
 Again, felt proud to remember the fallen, to lay wreaths and was an emotional experience all around.

-If anyone hasn’t got any connections with the First or Second World War, visiting some of these memorials, especially the big ones which have visitor centres or museums is a great way of getting a better understanding of what happened during these dark times.
+If anyone hasn’t got any connections with the First or Second World War, visiting some of these memorials, especially the big ones which have visitor centres or museums is a great way of getting a better understanding of what happened during these dark times around the Somme.
 There are also tour groups in the region who will take visitors to the grounds.